Home » Posts tagged 'supply and demand' (Page 2)

 Insider: “Very Sophisticated High Net Worth Investors Are Buying Up Physical Precious Metals”

-According to the CEO of one of the world’s top primary producers of silver, looming precious metals shortages could drive the price of gold to $5000 and silver to $100 over the next three to five years.
-Keith Neumeyer, who oversees First Majestic Silver and is also the Chairman of mineral bank First Mining Finance, says that with commodity prices in capitulation mining companies around the world are either reducing operations or outright shutting down, the consequence of which will be a supply crunch across the industry and a resurgence in precious metals prices.
+Insider: “Very Sophisticated High Net Worth Investors Are Buying Up Physical Precious Metals” According to the CEO of one of the world’s top primary producers of silver, looming precious metals shortages could drive the price of gold to $5000 and silver to $100 over the next three to five years.
+Keith Neumeyer, who oversees First Majestic Silver and […]

 The End of the Bubble Finance Era

-We are nearing a crucial inflection point in the worldwide bubble finance cycle that has been underway for more than two decades.
+The End of the Bubble Finance Era We are nearing a crucial inflection point in the worldwide bubble finance cycle that has been underway for more than two decades.
 To wit, the world’s central banks have finally run out of dry powder.
-They will be unable to stop the credit implosion which must inexorably follow the false boom.
+They will be unable to stop the credit implosion which must inexorably follow […]

 Economic growth: How it works; how it fails; why wealth disparity occurs